Elî Kaşifpûr

 Elî Kaşifpûr (Ali Kashefpour) was a member of the central committee of the Kurdistan Democratic Party of Iran KDP-I. He was assassinated on August 15, 1990, in Konya.

 Early life and education

 Elî Kaşifpûr was born on 24 June 1957 in the village of Piranjuq, near the city of Urmia in north-western Iran.

-Elî completed completed his primary education in Hovarsin and continued his secondary education in Urmia.
+Elî completed his primary education in Hovarsin and continued his secondary education in Urmia.
 He initially enrolled at the University of Tabriz, studying Social Sciences, but later transferred to the University of Tehran to study Political Science.

 During his last academic year, the Iranian people revolted against the Pahlavi dynasty, which led to the establishment of the Islamic Republic.

 Political Activism

 During his time at the University of Tehran, the political climate in Iran was highly turbulent.
 In 1978, the popular uprising against the Shah’s regime began, and Eli actively participated in the protests.
 His involvement led to arrests and interrogations by the secret police.
 Despite the harsh treatment, Eli remained steadfast in his beliefs.